 Traditionally a career minded pilot will train for the Commercial Certificate in a single engine aircraft before earning their Flight Instructor Rating, which is many cases, is the ideal first job for a working pilot.
 The training consists of advanced maximum performance flight maneuvers that will teach you mastery of aircraft control.
 You will also fine tune your navigation and precision landing skills through a series of cross county flights and landing drills.
+Take Flight Aviation’s Part 141 Commercial Pilot Training Program additionally offers a module on Multi Engine flying – allowing you to complete most of your Multi Engine training as part of your initial Commercial training program…which saves you money and time!

 Under the FAA’s new rules, we can perform all of your training in our Modern Diamond DA40 Technologically Advanced Aircraft (TAA).
 Take Flight Aviation’s ultra-efficient Commercial Pilot Training Program provides you with the training you need to be safe, competent and comfortable as a working pilot and is the perfect way to get ready to earn your CFI (Certified Flight Instructor) rating.